johanaarstein/dotlottie-player/README.md

 ### Vue.js / Nuxt.js (using Vite.js)

+Compared to React there's a couple of extra steps.

-1. Add the dotlottie-player tag as a custom element.
+1. Declare the dotlottie-player tag as a custom element, to skip component resolution.

 #### Vue.js
 `vite.config.ts`: